 Let Us Know What You Need!

 We want the conference to be a welcome and positive space for everyone.
-If you have concerns about enjoying the conference due to physical limitations or accessibility issues, please let us know and we'll try to work with you to find a solution.
+If you have concerns about enjoying the conference due to physical limitations or accessibility issues, please let us know and we'll work with you to try to find a solution.

+In February, prior to conference, a downloadable pdf version of the full program will be available on this page.
 If you need our materials in a different format or if parking in the garage presents a challenge for you, we may have ideas that can help!

 Friday Keynote Speaker